November 1, 2023Review Recipe

-This classic meat and potato dish is fast to make and sure to become a family favourite.
-In just 20 minutes, you’ll have a deliciously cheesy meal for the dinner table that you’ll be reaching for time and time again.
-You’ll crave the rich flavours of this well-seasoned hamburger potato hash with big, chunky potatoes and juicy ground beef smothered in cheddar!
+Our classic hamburger hash meat and potato dish is fast to make and sure to become a family favorite.
+In just 20 minutes, you’ll have this well-seasoned hamburger potato hash with big, chunky potatoes and juicy ground beef smothered in cheddar.

 - 3 medium-sized russet potatoes, peeled and chopped into bite-size pieces